rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 ---
-title: Choosing a Version
+title: Choosing a Rancher Version
 weight: 230
 ---

+This section describes how to choose a Rancher version.

+For a high-availability installation of Rancher, which is recommended for production, the Rancher server is installed using a Helm chart on a Kubernetes cluster.
+Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.x/en/installation/helm-version) to choose a version of Helm to install Rancher.

+For single node installations of Rancher, which is used for development and testing, you will install Rancher as a Docker image.

-## Single Node Installs
+# Single Node Installs

 When performing [single-node installs]({{< baseurl >}}/rancher/v2.x/en/installation/single-node), upgrades, or rollbacks, you can use _tags_ to install a specific version of Rancher.